Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-plumsail-forms.rst

 To start the process by submitting our Plumsail Form, we need to bind it.
 It's easy to do.

-Press the *Bind* button and select the process you need from the list.
+Press the *Bind* button and select the form to bind from the list.

 .. image:: ../../../_static/img/flow/how-tos/start-plumsail-forms-process.png
     :alt: create pdfs from docx on plumsail form submission